kyriosli/node-shared-cache/README.md

   - avoid undefined behavior to happen

 To avoid data crupption, we use a read-write lock to ensure that data modification is exclusive.
-But when a program is writting data when something bad happens, for example, a SIGKILL, happens that crashes the program before the write is complete and lock is released, other processes may not be able to enter the exclusive region again.
-I do not use an auto recovery lock such as `flock` that will automatically release when process exits, just in case that wrong data is returned when performing a reading operation, or even, causing a segment fault.
+But when a program is writting data when something bad, for example, a SIGKILL, happens that crashes the program before the write operation is complete and lock is released, other processes may not be able to enter the exclusive region again.
+I do not use an auto recovery lock such as `flock`, which will automatically release when process exits, just in case that wrong data is returned when performing a reading operation, or even, causing a segment fault.

 ## usage